“Just then, Trina felt a buzz in her fingers. Time for therapy.”

 Watch

-Screenshot from Two Hours With You
+Screenshot from You Don’t Know Me

 Watch